gem/oq-engine/doc/running/windows.md

 ## Running via web interface (WebUI)

 To activate and load the OpenQuake Engine WebUI double click on the `OpenQuake Engine (webui)` icon on the desktop or in the 'Start' menu.
 A command prompt will appear.
-After few seconds a browse window is opened pointing to the WebUI at http://localhost:8800.
+After few seconds a browser window will be opened pointing to the WebUI at http://localhost:8800.

 ![Windows WebUI](../img/win-webui.png)